 Anxiety is when you feel tense and worried.
-Everyone goes through that sometimes.
-But if you feel that way often, it can be an anxiety disorder.
+It's natural to have these feelings from time to time.
+But if you feel this way often, it can be an anxiety disorder.
 It can cause intense attacks that speed up your heart rate, raise your blood pressure, and make you sweaty or dizzy.
-It also can affect your sleep.
+Anxiety can also affect your sleep.

 Insomnia is when you have trouble falling or staying asleep.
 If this happens to you at least three times a week for more than 3 months, it’s called chronic insomnia.
 It can eventually make you more likely to have other health conditions, including an anxiety disorder.

 Constant worry during the day often carries over into night.
 That can cause “mental hyperarousal,” which can keep you from falling asleep.

 Sleep disturbances such as these, like insomnia, can be a symptom of an anxiety disorder.

 Once you do get to sleep, an anxiety disorder also can prevent you from staying asleep long enough to feel fully rested.
 Anxiety can be compared to your body’s alarm system -- it can help keep you safe and out of potentially dangerous situations.
 But if that alarm goes off all the time and for no real reason -- as it does with an anxiety disorder -- it can keep you from getting enough deep sleep.

 Researchers have also found evidence that a chronic lack of sleep can also affect your emotional health.
 Studies show that people who have obstructive sleep apnea, which causes you to have episodes of pauses in your breathing and wake up continually through the night, are more likely to have mental health conditions like anxiety, panic disorder, and depression.

 Could I Have Insomnia or an Anxiety Disorder?

 Chronic insomnia is defined as when you have trouble falling or staying asleep for a specific time frame that can't be explained by another health concern.
 But an anxiety disorder is harder to diagnose.